mleku/btcec/README.md

 public key rather than take a key as a parameter as used in Bitcoin transactions, the new style Schnorr signatures, and the Musig2 implementation.

-BIP 340 Schnorr signatures are implemented except for the nonstandard message length tests, that nobody uses anyway.
+BIP 340 Schnorr signatures are implemented including the variable length message signing with the extra test vectors present and passing.

 The remainder of this document is from the original README.md.